Tirrex-Roboterrium/configs_standalone/cezeaux_effibote3/README.md

 xhost +local:docker
 ```

-After that you can start everything using
+After that you can start the robot using
 ```
 docker compose up
 ```